giuper/teaching/BlockChain21/Code/06-Assets/README.md

     the filename containing the mnemonic of the address that wishes to opt in,  and the asset index.

-3.Run [transferAsset.py](./transferAsset.py) to transfer assets between two addresses.
+3. Run [transferAsset.py](./transferAsset.py) to transfer assets between two addresses.
     It takes three command line arguments: the directory of the node, the filename containing the mnemonic of the sender, the filename containing the address of the receiver,